rmuchall/meta-validator/README.md

 }
 ```

-## Skip Missing Properties
+## Skip Undefined Values
-If you wish to validate an object but skip any missing properties you can use the `isSkipUndefinedValues` option.<br/>
+If you wish to validate an object but skip any properties with values that are undefined you can use the `isSkipUndefinedValues` option.<br/>
 ```typescript
 const validationErrors = await new MetaValidator().validate(widget, {isSkipUndefinedValues: true});
 ```